thosakwe/graphql_schema/README.md

-# graphql
+# graphql_schema
-An implementation of GraphQL in Dart.
+An implementation of GraphQL's type system in Dart.